-Here is one more example of abstract behavior, implemented with an abstract class and a polymorphic call to an abstract method.
-In this example we define abstract method and we override it later in a descendant class.
-Let’s see the code and discuss it later.
+Here is another example of abstract behavior, implemented with an abstract class and a polymorphic call to an abstract method.
+In this example, we define an abstract method and we override it later in a descendant class.
+Let’s first look at the code and then discuss it.

 Firstly, we define the abstract class Animal: